 5. Sarvin Tablet

-Sarvin tablets are purely herbal-based medicine made up of Shudh gandhak (Purified sulphur), Shudh hartal (Arsenic trioxide), Khair chal (Acacia catechu), etc. The tablet is very beneficial in the management of ringworm as it stops the growth and spreading of the fungus.
+Sarvin tablets are purely herbal-based medicine for ringworm made up of Shudh gandhak (Purified sulphur), Shudh hartal (Arsenic trioxide), Khair chal (Acacia catechu), etc. The tablet is very beneficial in the management of ringworm as it stops the growth and spreading of the fungus.

 Recommended Dosage – Take 2 tablets twice daily with normal water.